Chetan51423/Crav-Cart/Readme.md

 4) <h3>Components Writting Journey</h3>
 -> created a restaurant card components and simply use it multiple times in body<br>
--> then created the restaurand object which takes card details <br>
+-> then created the restaurant object which takes card details <br>
 -> then instead of static typing the data of restaurant inside card i am using restaurant object data inside it <br>
 -> the plan is to fetch lots of objects from api and then render them inside body by fetching each restaurant data.<br>